NAV-369/Telecom-Data-Analysis/README.md

   - `experience_metrics.py`: Experience metrics calculation logic

 ## Detailed Report
-For a comprehensive analysis, please refer to `report/Task2_Report.md`
+For a comprehensive analysis, please refer to `report/Task2_Report.md`.

 ## Contributing

-1. Create a new branch for your feature
+1. Create a new branch for your feature.
-2. Make your changes
+2. Make your changes.
-3. Submit a pull request
+3. Submit a pull request.

 ## License
 [MIT License](LICENSE)